hantsy/spring6-sandbox/docs/declarative-http-client.md

     );
 ```

-You can perform CRUD operations declaratively without manually handling HTTP requests—just focus on your business logic!
+You can perform CRUD operations declaratively without manually handling HTTP requests.
+Just focus on your business logic!

 ---